benkehoe/aws-sso-util/README.md

 * CloudFormation
 * Python library for AWS SSO authentication

+`aws-sso-util` supersedes `aws-sso-credential-process`, which is still available in its original form [here](https://github.com/benkehoe/aws-sso-credential-process).
+Read the updated docs for `aws-sso-util credential-process` [here](docs/credential-process.md).

 ## Quickstart

 0. Make sure you've got the AWS CLI v2 (which has AWS SSO support).